danonymouse/portfolio/README.md

 # 🚀 David Lai's Portfolio

-Welcome to **David Lai's Portfolio Website** – a digital showcase of innovation, creativity, and passion for technology, quantum computing, AI, and crypto.
+Welcome to **David Lai's Portfolio Website** – a digital showcase of innovation, creativity, and passion for Trading, Quantum Computing, AI/ML, and Crypto.
 This interactive and dynamic website highlights my professional experiences, projects, and skills in an engaging 3D environment.

 ## 📸 Overview